radoslawfabisiak/react-native-callstack/README.md

 A React Native callstack worker to queue and retry failed API calls from app-level fails, now open-sourced!

-# @radoslawfabisiak/react-native-callstack

-A React Native callstack worker to queue and retry failed API calls—saved ~500k calls/month from app-level failures, now open-sourced from 14+ years of dev experience!

 ## Installation

 Install the package and its dependency: